 I live in my sweatpants and oversized sweatshirts at home and I shouldn’t lie… I go shopping in the same attire in public.
 I wear my hair in a messy bun almost every day because, well….
 I can.
 I have learned I can be whatever type of mom I want to be as long as my children are taken care of and are becoming good human beings.

-Don’t get me wrong, I do some crafts (link from the word crafts to the craft article), baking and volunteering because I feel like it’s good for the mind and what not, but it’s not my “thing.”
+Don’t get me wrong, I do some crafts, baking and volunteering because I feel like it’s good for the mind and what not, but it’s not my “thing.”

 I am the ADHD mother.
 I will sit down and grab the XBOX controller and game with my kids.
 I will start running like a wild woman through the house playing chase.
 I have even broke my own stuff by throwing a ball in the house.
 I sometimes give myself a time out for not following the house rules.

 I warm up my car in the winter for 45 minutes because I am not allowed to put a winter jacket on my toddler in her car seat, so it only makes sense that I make it 100 degrees in the car and pull it up to the front door while I run outside and toss her (gently of course) into her seat.
 Meanwhile, I am normally wearing my stained sweatpants, boots and a sweatshirt while I am shivering in the cold.

 I’m also the “you should” mom.
 You know what I mean.
 You should probably bring a sweatshirt with because it may get cold.